th-rtyf-re/chess-dip/RULES.md

 If the move order is part of a head-to-head battle and the move order of the opposing piece is successful, then the prevent strength is 0\.
 Otherwise, the prevent strength is 1 plus the number of successful support-move orders.

-If a convoy order fails, then its prevent strength it 0.
+If the path of a convoy order fails, then the prevent strength of the convoy order is 0.
 Otherwise, its prevent strength is the number of successful support-convoy orders.

 ## Order success
 ### Convoy orders

 A convoy order succeeds if the following conditions are satisfied:

-- The multiple-square order that it is convoying succeeds.
 - No piece stays on its square or successfully attacks its square.
 - Its prevent strength is greater than the prevent strength of any other convoy order on the same square.
+- The convoy orders for the same order that appear earlier in the convoyed order's path all succeed.

 Otherwise, it fails.